Skip to Content

 The sun was shining on our final morning on the Dingle Peninsula, so we did one of our favorite things to with kids while traveling – we drove to Inch Beach and spent few hours playing and beachcombing in the sand.

-Given how much we love to hike with our kids when we travel, we knew Killarney National Park was a perfect fit for our Ireland driving itinerary.
-We stayed in nearby Kenmare and explored the area around and including Killarney National Park over 5 days.
+Given how much we love to hike with our kids when we travel, we knew Killarney National Park was a perfect fit for our Ireland road trip itinerary.
+We stayed in nearby Kenmare and explored Killarney National Park and area over 5 days.

 On our first day, driving the hour and a half from the Dingle Peninsula to Kenmare, we stopped for a fun little hike in the Rossacroo Forest while we were waiting to check into our Airbnb.